luraess/parallel-gpu-workshop-JuliaCon21/README.md

 > The [`diffusion_2D_damp_perf_gpu_iters.jl`](extras/diffusion_2D_perf_tests/diffusion_2D_damp_perf_gpu_iters.jl) code used for scaling test, the testing and visualisation routines can be found in [extras/diffusion_2D_perf_tests](extras/diffusion_2D_perf_tests).

 So far so good, we have a fast implicit iterative solver.
-But why to bother with implicit, wasn't explicit good enough ?
+But why bother with implicit, wasn't explicit good enough ?
 Let's compare the difference between the explicit and the damped implicit results using the [`compare_expl_impl.jl`](scripts/compare_expl_impl.jl) script, chosing the "explicit" physical time step for both the explicit and implicit code:

 ![](docs/diff2D_expl_impl.png)

-We see that the explicit approach lead to a less sharp front by ~0.2% (when normalised by the implicit solution).
+We see that the explicit approach leads to a less sharp front by ~0.2% (when normalised by the implicit solution).

 ⤴️ [_back to workshop material_](#workshop-material)